rackerlabs/support-how-to/content/how-to/cloud-files/best-practices-for-using-cloud-files/index.md

 object storage solution because these solutions are frequently accessed programmatically, and also grow organically over time.
-This tip also applies to any site that allows for additional content, such as an uploads section, that might quickly grow beyond the webmaster's expectations.
+This tip also applies to any site that allows for additional content, such as an uploads section, that might quickly grow beyond the website administrator's expectations.

 Consider future growth in object count and usage.
 Any system that has many millions of objects and very high object churn (such as creation and